Stability for linearized gravity on the Kerr spacetime: Introduction

 In addition to being stationary and axially symmetric, the Kerr metric is algebraically special, of Petrov type D, or $\{2,2\}$.
-In particular, the Weyl curvature tensor of the Kerr spacetime has two repeated principal null directions\footnote{Let $C_{abcd}$ be the Weyl tensor of $(\mathcal{M}, g_{ab})$.
-A null vector $k^a$ is a principal null direction if $k_{[a} C_{a]bc[d}k_{f]}k^b k^c = 0 $, cf. \cite[\S 4.3]{2003esef.book.....S}.} $l^a, n^a$.
-We note that $l^a, n^a$ are real, and may without loss of generality be chosen to be future directed, with $n^a$ inward directed, $n^b \nabla_b r < 0$, and normalized so that $l^a n_a = 1$.
-The principal null vectors together with a pair of complex null vectors $m^a, \bar m^a$, where $\bar m^a$ is the complex conjugate of $m^a$, with $m^a \bar m_a = -1$, and perpendicular to $l^a, n^a$, gives a principal null tetrad $(l^a, n^a, m^a, \bar m^a)$.
+In particular, the Weyl curvature tensor of the Kerr spacetime has two repeated principal null vectors\footnote{Let $C_{abcd}$ be the Weyl tensor of $(\mathcal{M}, g_{ab})$.
+A null vector $k^a$ is a principal null vector if $k_{[a} C_{a]bc[d}k_{f]}k^b k^c = 0 $, cf. \cite[\S 4.3]{2003esef.book.....S}.}.
+These may without loss of generality be chosen to be real and future directed.
+We shall here use the Znajek tetrad $(l^a, n^a, m^a, \bar m^a)$ \cite{1977MNRAS.179..457Z}, which in ingoing Eddington-Finkelstein coordinates takes the form with $\bar m^a$ the complex conjugate of the complex null vector $m^a$.
 We have $g_{ab} = 2 (l_{(a} n_{b)} - m_{(a} \bar m_{b)})$.
-We shall here use the Znajek tetrad \cite{1977MNRAS.179..457Z}, which in ingoing Eddinton-Finkelstein coordinates takes the form which has the useful property that $n^a$ is auto-parallel, i.e. $n^b \nabla_b n^a =0$.
+The vectors $l^a$ and $n^a$ are principal null vectors.
+The vector $n^a$ is ingoing, $n^b \nabla_b r < 0$.
+Furthermore, $n^a$ is scaled to be auto-parallel, i.e. so $n^b \nabla_b n^a = 0$ holds, and not merely $n^b \nabla_b n^a\propto n^a$, as is guaranteed by the Goldberg-Sachs theorem.
 The Znajek tetrad commutes with the Killing vector fields of the Kerr spacetime and extends smoothly through the future event horizon $\Horizon^+$.